vsummet/IntroductionToComputerSystems/Labs/2-Server.md

 Shutdown your Pi by typing
 ```
-sudo shutdown -h now
+prompt$ sudo shutdown -h now
 ```

-This causes your Pi to immediately begin shutting down (killing your Putty or SSH session).
+This causes your Pi to immediately begin shutting down (closing your Putty or SSH connection).
 Once the green light stops blinking, unplug the power cord, and put your Pi away.